 Some states require the lender to let you know when and where your vehicle will be sold, but Michigan is not one of them.
 When the vehicle is sold, the proceeds might not be enough to cover what you owe.
 In that situation, you could be liable for the difference, but only if the lender had notified you of the date and location of the sale beforehand.

 Ultimately, if you’re in need of money and you can comfortably make the payments, a title loan could be the perfect solution for you.
-As long as you’re aware of the auto title loan laws and your responsibilities, there’s no reason why you shouldn’t explore this option further!
+As long as you’re aware of the auto title loan laws and your responsibilities, there’s no reason why you shouldn’t explore this online title loan option further!